Fortnite Monopoly ditches money for weapons and chests

 Instead of cash, the game will use hit points like in the video game, IGN reports.
 It isn't the first Monopoly set to tweak the money element of of the game, but it does theme the game a bit closer to how the battle royale shooting game plays out.

-In another change, one dice will be used for movement while the second dice will be for actions such as healing with a Bandage, shooting another player with Cross Hairs, building a wall for protection or deploying a Boogie Bomb to target other players.
+In another change, one die will be used for movement while the second will be for actions such as healing with a Bandage, shooting another player with Cross Hairs, building a wall for protection or deploying a Boogie Bomb to target other players.

-CNET has reached out to Hasbro regarding the set and will update should there be further comment or confirmations.

 Discuss: Fortnite Monopoly ditches money for weapons and chests